‘Alone’: How Italian town with 1st known virus death fared

 The question of whether more more restrictions on movement should have been instituted sooner has been hotly debated in Italy, with many politicians noting that such decisions were extremely difficult given that the measures come with a heavy economic and social cost and infringe on freedoms.
 There is even a criminal investigation into whether officials waited too long to lock down two towns in Lombardy.

 Shutting down Vo proved remarkably effective in stopping the transmission.
-When Cristanti conducted the second round of testing on March 7, no new cases were detected.
+When Crisanti conducted the second round of testing on March 7, no new cases were detected.

-Cristanti said that the findings — which were published by the journal Nature in June but known to Italian officials immediately — made clear that isolation and mass testing were the best way to contain the virus before vaccines.
+Crisanti said that the findings — which were published by the journal Nature in June but known to Italian officials immediately — made clear that isolation and mass testing were the best way to contain the virus before vaccines.

 While Crisanti succeeded in persuading the Veneto region to increase testing, it wasn’t until March 9 — 17 days after the virus had been simultaneously detected in two Italian regions, with cases multiplying and a mass exodus toward the south under way — that then-Premier Giuseppe Conte ordered the entire country on a near-total lockdown that would last seven weeks.